maelvls/livebox/README.md

 livebox login
 ```

-To list the devices on your network:
+You can now list the devices on your network to find out their IP and MAC
+addresses:

 ```sh
 livebox ls
 ```

-To reboot the Livebox:
+You can reboot the Livebox from the command line:

 ```sh
 livebox reboot